DisplayPort: Cable bandwidth and certifications

 Not all DisplayPort cables are capable of functioning at the highest levels of bandwidth.
 Cables may be submitted to VESA for an optional certification at various bandwidth levels.
-VESA offers four levels of cable certification: Standard, DP8K, DP40, and DP80.
+VESA offers five levels of cable certification: Standard, DP8K, DP40, DP54, and DP80.
 These certify DisplayPort cables for proper operation at the following speeds:

 In April 2013, VESA published an article stating that the DisplayPort cable certification did not have distinct tiers for HBR and HBR2 bandwidth, and that any certified standard DisplayPort cable—including those certified under DisplayPort 1.1—would be able to handle the 21.6 Gbit/s bandwidth of HBR2 that was introduced with the DisplayPort 1.2 standard.
 The DisplayPort 1.2 standard defines only a single specification for High Bit Rate cable assemblies, which is used for both HBR and HBR2 speeds, although the DP cable certification process is governed by the DisplayPort PHY Compliance Test Standard (CTS) and not the DisplayPort standard itself.

 The DP8K certification was announced by VESA in January 2018, and certifies cables for proper operation at HBR3 speeds (8.1 Gbit/s per lane, 32.4 Gbit/s total).

 In June 2019, with the release of version 2.0 of the DisplayPort Standard, VESA announced that the DP8K certification was also sufficient for the new UHBR10 transmission mode.
 No new certifications were announced for the UHBR13.5 and UHBR20 modes.
 VESA is encouraging displays to use tethered cables for these speeds, rather than releasing standalone cables onto the market.

 It should also be noted that the use of Display Stream Compression (DSC), introduced in DisplayPort 1.4, greatly reduces the bandwidth requirements for the cable.
 Formats which would normally be beyond the limits of DisplayPort 1.4, such as 4K (3840 × 2160) at 144 Hz 8 bpc RGB/ 4:4:4 (31.4 Gbit/s data rate when uncompressed), can only be implemented by using DSC.
 This would reduce the physical bandwidth requirements by 2–3×, placing it well within the capabilities of an HBR2-rated cable.

 This exemplifies why DisplayPort cables are not classified by "version"; although DSC was introduced in version 1.4, this does not mean it needs a so-called "DP 1.4 cable" (an HBR3-rated cable) to function.
 HBR3 cables are only required for applications which exceed HBR2-level bandwidth, not simply any application involving DisplayPort 1.4.
 If DSC is used to reduce the bandwidth requirements to HBR2 levels, then an HBR2-rated cable will be sufficient.

 In version 2.1, VESA introduced the DP40 and DP80 cable certification tiers, which validate cables for UHBR10 and UHBR20 speeds respectively.
+DisplayPort 2.1a introduced DP54 cable certification for UHBR13.5 speed.